williampiat3/ElecSolver/README.md

 ## Overview

 **ElectricSystemSolver** formalizes electric systems as linear problems, suitable for both **temporal** and **frequency-domain** studies.
-It focuses on constructing the linear system representation, leaving the actual numerical solution to the user.
+It focuses on constructing the linear system representation, leaving the actual numerical resolution to the user.

 This repository is **not** a general-purpose electrical system solver.
 Instead, it acts as a **bridge** between:

 - The graph-based description of an electric network
 - The corresponding sparse linear system to solve

-Its main goal is to provide a Python interface for simulating analog electric systems.
-While suitable for small circuit simulations, its strength lies in scalability—handling millions of nodes and components, assuming sufficient computational resources.
+Its main goal is to provide a friendly Python interface for simulating analog electric systems.
+While suitable for small circuit simulations, its strength lies in scalability—handling millions of nodes and components, provided that you possess sufficient computational resources.

 > [!NOTE]